- Search The Registry

 - My Account

 She began at Holmes Elementary School and became the principal (and the first Black in L.A.) in 1918.
 In 1938, Burke held the same position at Nevin Avenue School.
 She was a distinguished humanitarian and respected educator and academic administrator.
-Burke served with a number of civic organizations including the YWCA, Native California Club, Wilfandel, and Delta Sigma Theta Sorority, and the NAACP.
+Burke served with several civic organizations, including the YWCA, Native California Club, Wilfandel, and Delta Sigma Theta Sorority, and the NAACP.

 She was positioned in influential, powerful, and redeeming responsibilities for over forty years in California.
 Bessie Burke died in 1968.